 As many of you will know, we submitted a planning application to Camden Council in November 2015 for the regeneration of 156 West End Lane, following three public consultations.
-Following feedback from the initial planning application we have now submitted revised proposals for our homes-led regeneration scheme in West Hampstead.
+We have continued to engage with Camden Council and following further feedback, we submitted revised proposals for our homes-led regeneration scheme in West Hampstead.

-The revised proposals will be available on the Council website in due course but here we publish the Design and Access Statement which explains the thinking behind the design and includes visuals, plans and elevations for the scheme.
+The Council has launched its own consultation on the revised plans in October 2016.
+Here, we publish an Addendum to the Design and Access Statement which explains the thinking behind the design and includes visuals, plans and elevations for the current scheme.

-The heart of the proposals remain as 163 homes with 50 per cent of the residential floorspace reserved for affordable homes which are significantly below market rent.
+The heart of the proposals remain with 50 per cent of the residential floorspace reserved for affordable homes which are significantly below market rent.
+The revised proposals now include more family sized affordable rented housing, and also include a larger proportion of one and two bedroomed shared ownership properties to meet local demand.
+The overall number of homes is 164.

-The scheme also includes modern and flexible subsidised workspace for local small businesses and start-ups, helping to strengthen West Hampstead as a vibrant town centre location bringing more shops, investment and local jobs to the area.
+The scheme now also includes much more modern and flexible subsidised workspace for local small businesses and start-ups, helping to strengthen West Hampstead as a vibrant town centre location bringing more shops, investment and local jobs to the area.

-A range of amendments have been made to further enhance the quality of the scheme.
-In addition to improvements to residential quality, increasing amenity space and details confirming the design and flexibility of the new retail and employment space, the height of the East end of the scheme has been reduced by one story to reduce visibility of the building from Crediton Hill.
+A range of other amendments have been made including changes to windows to improve internal daylight to new homes, and further details confirming the design and flexibility of the new retail and employment space, the height of the East end of the scheme has been reduced by one story to reduce visibility of the building from Crediton Hill.

 - Over 18,500 sq. ft. of employment space, including flexible subsidised space for local small businesses and start-ups, run by an independent workspace provider.